 Browse by Medical Category

-Our goal is to promote well-being by increasing emotional resilience
+The goal of the Resilience Enhancement and Prevention Program at Massachusetts General Hospital is to promote well-being by increasing emotional resilience.

-If you said “yes” to any of these questions (now or in the past), this program might be right for you.
+If you answered “yes” to any of these questions (now or in the past), this program might be right for you.

 Our mission is to help young people (ages 14-30) develop better coping skills for managing stress.
 To do this, we focus on teaching techniques that increase well-being and the capacity to manage one’s emotional reactions.
 Often the people we work with are doing fairly well, at least in the eyes of the world they live and work in, but want to learn ways to experience greater satisfaction and enjoyment in their daily lives.
 Some have had trouble managing stress, either in the past or currently, or have one or more risk factors for developing psychological problems in the future—such as having a close relative with a psychiatric illness, or a history of traumatic experiences or other types of adversity during childhood.